One to one support

 Counselling gives you time to work through your problems and think about what is important to you.
 A counsellor is a qualified listener who provides a safe non-judgemental environment for you to do this.

-Our monthly free legal clinics give carers the chance to have a one-to-one meeting with a solicitor to ask questions on legal matters such as Power of Attorney, wills, Guardianship, trusts and care home fees.
+Our free legal clinics give carers the chance to have a one-to-one appointment with a solicitor to ask questions on legal matters such as Power of Attorney, wills, Guardianship, trusts and care home fees.

 We are normally open Monday to Friday from 8.30am to 5.00 pm, but appointments (by phone, in person or online) out with these hours can be arranged.
 Currently mail is not being picked up from the office on a regular basis so if possible please email or phone us.
 During evenings and weekends, if you or someone you know requires urgent social work support, please call 0800 811 505.